SnootyMonkey/Falkland-CMS/index.md

 * collaboration of multiple content authors
 * templates to take the data in the system and present it as web content, typically HTML

 Falkland CMS has these foundational capabilities, but is not focused on the creation of *new* content.
-Instead, Falkland CMS is used for collecting, curating, organizing and presenting existing content.
+Instead, Falkland CMS is used for collecting, organizing, curating and presenting existing content.

-Falkland CMS does support authoring new content, but this new content is intended to provide context for the presentation and exhibition of collected resources.
-You wouldn't run a daily newspaper with Falklankd CMS.
+Falkland CMS does support authoring content, but this content is [metadata](http://en.wikibooks.org/wiki/Open_Metadata_Handbook/Introduction) about existing resources intended to provide context for the collection, organization, curation, presentation and exhibition of collected resources.
+You wouldn't run a daily on-line news site with Falkland CMS, like you would with a content management system, but you might use Falkland CMS to collect, curate and present newspaper reports about the Buccaneers between 1975 and 1995.

 Because of this difference of focus, the acronym that is used for Falkland CMS is Curation Management System.
+It's not a name and acronym we use, but you could also consider Falkland CMS to be a metadata management system (MMS).

 ---